-Need help with your sump pumps?
+Do you need help with your sump pumps?
+We have affordable solutions for you if you need installation or repair services.
+For over 25 years, we have been your trusted waterproofing company in Ontario.
 Kitchener, Waterloo, London, and other Ontario homeowners can look to DryBasements.com for help.
 A sump pump is a pump used to remove water that has accumulated in a sump pit.
 The sump pit, found in the basement, is simply a hole to collect water.
 Water enters the pit from the perimeter footing tile.

 This drain tile or weeping tile system may have been installed at the time of original construction or part of a retrofit basement waterproofing system.
 Depending on the type of waterproofing system installed, the tile may have been installed on either the inside or the outside of the basement or foundation wall.